FedericoPecora/coordination_oru/README.md

 ## The ```SimpleReedsSheppCarPlanner``` motion planner

 A simple motion planner is provided for testing the coordination framework without the need for pre-computed path files.
+The planner can be used to obtain paths for robots with Reeds-Shepp kinematics (Dubin's car-like robots that can move both forwards and backwards).

-This simple motion planner depends on
+The provided motion planner depends on

 * The Open Motion Planning Library (OMPL), http://ompl.kavrakilab.org/

 * The Mobile Robot Programming Toolkit (MRPT), http://www.mrpt.org/

+The motion planner and its Java interface are purposefully kept very simple.
+It performs rather poorly in terms of the quality of paths it returns, and is _not_ suited for anything beyond simple examples.
+Please consider developing a more performing and principled integration with your motion planning software of choice, as done in the <a href="https://github.com/FedericoPecora/coordination_oru_ros">coordination_oru_ros</a> package.

 ## Installing the ```SimpleReedsSheppCarPlanner``` motion planner